Zirconium dioxide: general comments

 - Additional staining> although pre-stained zirconium dioxide can theoretically be treated additionally with staining liquids, it is preferable to realize further characterization with glaze stains.

 It is recommended to compare flexural strength, translucency and indication spectrum.

 priti®multidisc ZrO2 / priti®multibloc ZrO2: General

-priti®multidisc ZrO2 multicolor is available in the three translucencies: High Translucent (HT), Extra Translucent (ET) and Translucent (T) – in 7/8 color categories respectively, which can be used to reproduce all VITA shades.
+priti®multidisc ZrO2 multicolor is available in the three translucency grades High Translucent (HT), Extra Translucent (ET) and Translucent (T) – each in 7 or 8 shade categories, which allow the reproduction of all VITA shades.

-priti®multibloc ZrO2 multicolor is available in High Translucent (HT) – in 3 color categories, which can be used to reproduce the VITA classical A1-B2 shades.
+priti®multibloc ZrO2 multicolor is available in the translucency grade High Translucent (HT) – in 3 shade categories which allow reproducing the VITA classical A1-B2 shades.